LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 #.
 How many visits occurred in each region?

-   A. How does that compare to circulation transactions?

    #.
+How does that compare to circulation transactions?

+#.
 Compare Library Programs against State Population.

-   A. Try something other than a bar chart
    #.
+Try something other than a bar chart
+   #.
 Explore the marks card.
 Add at least one feature.

 #.
 How many visits in each region compared to the End Date?

-   A. Hint: Use the End date from the libraries.csv file.

    #.
+Hint: Use the End date from the libraries.csv file.

-Pull other elements from the states.csv file.
+      A. Pull other elements from the states.csv file.
       #.
 Hide the Null values in your final viz.

    #.
 Use the US Regional Codes Table above to create aliases for each region.

-      #.
-Hint: Rename the Region only at this time.
+      A. Hint: Rename the Region only at this time.
       #.
 Don't worry about states right now.

 :ref:`Back to Setting Up Studio<tableau-part2-setup-studio>`